 Just like any good bakery, the smell from the freshly made bread is amazing.
 Staff is busy making and refilling the racks with fresh baked goods.

 In the middle of the shop you will find the most popular breads.
 Their salted soy milk roll and pineapple bun are always on the top of the list.
 You may also see bread with red bean, cheese, or chestnut filling.

-Other than those, you can find sweet and savory breads, muffins, cookies, and even their latest creation, soy ice cream on a bread cone.
+Other than those, you can find sweet and savoury breads, muffins, cookies, and even their latest creation, soy ice cream on a bread cone.

 One complaint is that they use quite a lot of packaging.
 Other than the pre-packaged items, bread will be put in their individual bags when you pay.

 Overall, this vegan bakery is a must-go no matter if you are vegan or not.